Hidden depths in the local Universe: The Stellar Stream Legacy Survey: Data analysis and photometry

 \subsection{Comparison with existing and future ultra-deep imaging of nearby galaxies}

 The analysis of low surface brightness observations is hindered by the lack of consensus on the most appropriate method for measuring the surface brightness limit of an astronomical image \citep{mihos_2019}.
-One of the most common methods is to measure the width of the background noise distribution over pixels of a fixed size \citep[e.g.,][]{{trujillo_2016}}.
-We follow this approach throughout, by quoting surface brightness limits (i.e., residual sky backgrounds, depths of our mosaics) as 3$\sigma$ of the surface brightness distribution measured over an area of $10\arcsec\times10\arcsec$.
-We note two important caveats associated with this definition of the surface brightness limit: \begin{enumerate} \item it is relevant only to sources of comparable or larger scale than the $10\arcsec\times10\arcsec$ (the threshold for detecting objects significantly smaller than this aperture will be lower); \item this method only takes into account random statistical noise, not systematic errors.
-Images suffering from severe over-subtraction of the sky background will have the same surface brightness limit as well-calibrated images according to this definition. \end{enumerate}
+One of the most common methods is to measure the width of the background noise distribution over pixels of a fixed size \citep[e.g.][]{{trujillo_2016}}.
+We follow this approach throughout, by quoting surface brightness limits (i.e. residual sky backgrounds, depths of our mosaics) as 3$\sigma$ of the surface brightness distribution measured over an area of $10\arcsec\times10\arcsec$.
+This method only takes into account random statistical noise, not systematic errors.
+Images suffering from severe over-subtraction of the sky background have the same surface brightness limit as well-calibrated images according to this definition \citep{borlaff_2019}.

-In general, the relative depth of an image is subject to the specific properties of the detector, the object to be analysed and the specific statistic used to measure that depth.
-We refer the reader to the conclusions of \citet{borlaff_2019} for a discussion on this topic, taking the ABYSS and XDF Hubble Ultra Deep Field images as an example.
-It is important that, when comparing different depths using this method, all the surface brightness limits are calculated at the same significance level and area.

 In Fig.\,\ref{fig:depth_vs_area} we compare the surface brightness magnitude limit (calculated as above, and averaged over all the available filters for each field or survey) as a function of the observed area for several current and planned deep imaging surveys.
 Extremely deep surveys like the Hubble Ultra Deep Field \citep{illingworth_2013,borlaff_2019} have a much smaller area (a few arcmin$^{2}$) compared to extremely wide but shallower surveys like SDSS \citep{york_2000}.
 For the time being, depths below $30$ \magarc\ are incredibly hard to achieve with ground-based telescopes \citep{trujillo_2016} and prohibitive for a large number of galaxies.
 Fig.~\ref{fig-amateur} shows that there are no striking differences in limiting depth between images taken with amateur telescopes from the Stellar Tidal Stream Survey \citep{martinezdelgado_2019} and the results of our custom pipeline for the new {\it Stellar Stream Legacy Survey} applied to data from the {\it DESI Legacy Imaging Surveys}.
 Ten minutes of computing time to reprocess images from the latter can achieve the same depth as $\sim$10 hours of dark observing time with amateur telescopes for each galaxy.
 A survey using small telescopes equivalent to compiling a sample of $\sim$3000 galaxies out to 100 Mpc would need $\sim$20\,000 hours of dark time.
 These results support our strategy of using archival {\it DESI Legacy Imaging Surveys} data, which also have superior seeing.